TheHighBrid/vc/README.md

 ---

-## 1. Clone Kenza's voice in ElevenLabs
+## 1. Clone the voice in ElevenLabs

-1. Record a clean voice sample of Kenza (1–3 minutes, quiet room).
+1. Record a clean voice sample of vvoice (1–3 minutes, quiet room).
 With her consent.
 2. In the ElevenLabs dashboard → **Voices → Add Voice → Instant Voice Clone** (or **Professional Voice Clone** for higher realism), upload the sample.
 3. Note the created **voice**.